Sebastiano Scalia MNZAC

 “A psychoanalysis, consists in speaking freely, in not hushing the ideas that go through your head, like we’re doing right now.
 Little by little, from within your own words, another meaning forms and surprises you, then falls apart, taking the pain with it.
 Usually, you discover just how conditioned you had been by apparently minute elements encountered in hazardous circumstances: things from childhood, meetings, certain words said to you, and we keep coming back to them until the malevolent charge of these elements softens.
 Each case is different.”
 (Jacques-Alain Miller, ‘Response to the Anti-Freudians’, Le Point, 22.09.05.)

-I welcome a conversation with you to see if there may be a good fit between us, and in meeting your Counselling or Supervision needs.
+I welcome a conversation with you to see if there may be a good fit between us, and to consider your Supervision needs or desire for Psychoanalysis.
 The Contact button below will link you to my email where we can start a conversation.